transferwise/pipelinewise/docs/connectors/taps/mysql.rst

 *(Section based on Stitch documentation)*

-**Step 1: Check if you have all the required credentials for replicating data from MySQL**
+**Step 1: Check if you have all the required credentials for reproducing data from MySQL**

 * ``CREATE USER`` or ``INSERT`` privilege (for the mysql database) - The ``CREATE USER`` privilege is required to create a database user for PipelineWise.